 Everybody loves a fun theme party.
 One idea we considered was to do a virtual Olympics party, where we’d mail equipment like hula hoops to employees and then hold contests via Zoom, like who could hula hoop the longest or who could sit on a balloon and pop it the fastest.
 We loved this idea because it allowed employees to get a surprise gift in the mail, and catered to our team’s natural competitive spirit.

-As an example, I’m obsessed with some of the corporate-branded care packages that you can build with MerchBox by Merchology, and these yummy treats from Spoonful of Comfort.
-Whatever you choose, the most important thing is that you think about what makes your employees special and what they like to do, and tailor your gift or bonus to them.
+Whatever you choose to do to celebrate the year’s end, the most important thing is that you think about what makes your employees special and what they like to do, and tailor your gift or bonus to them.